gerbaudg/PdlViz/README.md

 *** RESULT ***

-- The result of the project is to be able to load the graphs of a matrix according to the data.
+- The result of the project is to be able to load the graphs of a matrix according to the data.The result is generated  on Html Page

 *** LICENCE ***